DrSAR/SARlabpy/_sources/Workflow.txt

   * *master* the slighlty more sacrosanct branch
   * *hg-pages* do not touch! this is a special orphan branch that is used for auto-documentation
-  * *firas-xxx* replace firas with your name and xxx if you find that there is a feature that you are working on at the moment.
-A branch that is labelled with a name is totally off limites for anyone else to force push to!
+  * *firas/xxx* replace firas with your name or initials and xxx if you find that there is a feature that you are working on at the moment.
+A branch that is labelled with a name is totally off-limits for anyone else to force push to!
 We have log files.
-  * *xxx* branch dedicated to feature xxx
+And we will find you.